RachelRadford21/FMProductList/README.md

 In this case, I worked with both SwiftData and testing.
 While testing itself was manageable, UI testing introduced complexities, particularly with subviews—an area where I have much to learn.

 **Despite these challenges, the experience was invaluable.
-It highlighted areas for growth, such as UI testing strategies and          better planning for new technologies.
+It highlighted areas for growth, such as UI testing strategies and          better planning for implementing new technologies/skills.
 I’m looking forward to applying these lessons in future projects to       continue refining my skills and building applications I can be proud of.**